-In C/C++, precedence of Prefix ++ (or Prefix –) and dereference (*) operators is same, and precedence of Postfix ++ (or Postfix –) is higher than both Prefix ++ and *.
+In C/C++, precedence of Prefix ++ (or Prefix –) has higher priority than dereference (*) operator, and precedence of Postfix ++ (or Postfix –) is higher than both Prefix ++ and *.

 If p is a pointer then *p++ is equivalent to *(p++) and ++*p is equivalent to ++(*p) (both Prefix ++ and * are right associative).

 For example, program 1 prints ‘h’ and program 2 prints ‘e’.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.